stormqloud/kazoo-tgbbok/phones/readme.md

 ### Random Phone handset Vendor info
 ### Kazoo compatability

+### Anybody that wants me to test their phones please send them in..

+#### The cost of phones is low enough that "broken" handsets should just be swapped out.

 * Yealink
    * 2600hz really like Yealink.
    * use Yealink for the best Kazoo experience